reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 There are four pieces that are required for success:

 1. website generator,
-2. predtimechart vis,
+2. predtimechart vis (or similar),
 3. evaluations dashboard, and
 4. the orchestration of these tools for continuous deployment

 Each of the elements should be independent.

 #### 1. website generator

+ - Static Site Generator template or theme (one of the following):
    - Ship a static site generator (Hugo, Jekyll)
    - Ship a _theme_ for a static site generator
    - Readthedocs
    - Quarto
    - R Markdown website
- - Docker container
- - streamlit
+ - Docker container as a method to encapsulate a static site generator with default JavaScript and CSS themes---paired with a custom template
+ - Streamlit for generating webapp dynamically

 #### 2. predtimechart vis